KasparEtter/ef1p/pages/email/email.md

 and aborts the connection when it receives a certificate for `mail.gandi.net`.
-Besides vanity, such a setup could be desirable because it would allow the IT administrator of an organization to migrate all mails to another email service provider without requiring every member of the organization to change their email settings.
+Besides vanity, such a setup could be desirable because it would allow the IT administrator of an organization to migrate all messages to another email service provider without requiring every member of the organization to change their email settings.
-But alas, this is not how email works.
+This can be realized with the technique that I cover in the [next box](#autoconfiguration).

 </details>